atyryshkina/algorithm-performance-analysis/howto2.md

 Incidently, the decision tree also offers a way to see which independent attributes have the greatest effect on the dependent attribute.
 The more often a decision tree uses an attibute to split a node, the larger it's implied effect on the dependent attribute.
 The scikit-learn Random Forest classes have an easy way of getting this information with the feature_importances_ class attribute.

 ### Previous work on runtime prediction of programs

+The prediction of runtimes of complex algorithms with machine learning approaches has been tackled before. [[1]](https://doi.org/10.1007/11508380_24)[[2]](https://doi.org/10.1109/CCGRID.2009.58)[[3]](https://doi.org/10.1145/1551609.1551632)[[4]](https://doi.org/10.1109/CCGRID.2009.77)[[5]](https://doi.org/10.1007/11889205_17)

+In some works, new machine learning methods are designed specifically for the problem.
+In 2008, [Gupta et al.](http://doi.org/10.1109/ICAC.2008.12) proposed a tool called a PQR (Predicting Query Runtime) Tree to classify the runtime of queries that users place on a server.
+The PQR tree dynamically choose runtime bins during training that would be appropriate for a set of historical query runtimes.
+The paper notes that the PQR Tree outperforms the decision tree.

+Most previous works tweak and tailor old machine learning methods to the problem.
+For instance, in 2010, [Matsunaga](http://doi.org/10.1109/CCGRID.2010.98) enhances on the PQR Tree by adding linear regressors at its leaves, naming it PQR2.
+They test their model against two bioinformatic analyses tools: BLAST (a local alignment algorithm) and RAxML (a phylogenetic tree constructer).
+The downside of PQR2 is that there are not readily available libraries of the model in Python, R.

+The most comprehensive survey of runtime prediction models was done by [Hutter et al.](https://doi.org/10.1016/j.artint.2013.10.003) In 2014.
+In the paper, they compared 11 regressors including ridge regression, neural networks, Gaussian process regression, and random forests.
+They did not include PQR tree in their evaluations.
+They found that the random forest outperforms the other regressors in nearly all assessments and is able to handle high dimensional data without the need of feature selection.

+In our paper, we verify that random forests are the best model for the regression, discuss the merits of quantile regression forests, and present a practical approach for determining an appropriate walltime with the use of a classifier.

 [